LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 > a reverse lookup.
 Hit `Ctrl + r`, then start typing any part of the command you're
 > looking for.
 The past command will autocomplete.
 Hit `enter` to run the command again,
 > or press the arrow keys to start editing the command.
 If you can't find what you're
 > looking for in the reverse lookup, use `Ctrl + c` to return to the prompt.
+If you want to save your history, maybe to
+> extract some commands from which to build a script later on, you can do that with `history > history.txt`.
+> This will output all history to
+> a text file called `history.txt` that you can later edit.
+To recall a command from history, enter `history`.
+Note the command number, e.g. 2045.
+Recall the command by entering `!2045`.
+This will execute the command.
 {: .challenge}

 > ## Using the `echo` command